Kashu7100/Qualia/README.md

 ### PCA with non-linear autoencoder

-Dimensionality Reduction is a powerful technique that is widely used in data science to visualize data.
+Dimensionality Reduction is a technique widely used in data science to visualize data.
-The following image was obtained with non-linear autoencoder implemented with qualia.
+The following image is the plot of two principal components of handwritten digits found by non-linear autoencoder.

 <p align="center">
   <img src="assets/mnist_ae.PNG" height="500"/>